KuzneY2K/fs-journal/notes/10-vue.md

 columns: 200px; creates columns for images, looks clean

 MAKE SURE TO USE v-if , IF THERE IS NOTHING ACTIVE SET

+const route = useRoute() <= pulls ID from url when passing an id into function use route.params.whateverId